comeaucar/PalindromeChecker/README.md

 # palindrome-checker
-My solution for freecodecamp.org Palindrome Checker question.
+My solution to freecodecamp.org Palindrome Checker question.

 The instructions were as follows: